guhjy/2015ori-1/materials/study_02/interview-protocol.md

 ### What

-- could you name specific characteristics that would make data look (more) weird in your opinion?
+- could you name specific characteristics that would make data look (more) fabricated in your opinion?
 - could you name specific characteristics that would make data look (more) genuine in your opinion?
 - Did you take these characteristics you just mentioned into account when fabricating the data?
 	* If so, how did you take these into account?